lmaeboy/Yomu/README.md

 ## 🤔❓Usage:
-Opening any manga chapter, the panel recognition model will load the image and figure out coordinates based on Hugging Face's **YOLOv8 Manga Panel Model** and Google's **ML Kit OCR** to map what it thinks are panels and text, and based on those coordinates, will use an **XYCut spatial algorithm** to sequence reading order, according to standard right-to-left manga reading flow.
+Opening any manga chapter, the panel recognition model will load the image and figure out coordinates based on Ultralytics **YOLOv8 Model** with pre-trained Manga109 dataset to map what it thinks are panels, and based on those coordinates, will use an **XYCut spatial algorithm** to sequence reading order, according to standard right-to-left manga reading flow.
 Tapping advances through each panel for a smooth and cinematic manga reading experience!

 <img width="376" height="542" src="https://github.com/user-attachments/assets/cf6019ea-7639-442b-830d-8eb2af8aaafc" />